 Yesterday Antz and I picked up our cartes des titres (annual immigration renewal) for our second year in France.
 Voila!

-School summer break – Liv’s school summer break began after the first week of July.
+School summer break – Liv’s school summer break begins after the first week of July.
 This is four weeks later than her school break in LA.
-It was difficult for us counting down those long four weeks mostly because France was experiencing a canicule (insane heatwave) this year and it was so hot that school was cancelled due to the extreme temperatures.
-The good news is she had swimming class every Thursday which is wonderful.
-I used to race across town on Fridays for Liv’s 15 minute swimming lessons in Pasadena and most of that time she spent just waiting for her turn to swim.
-She wasn’t really making progress and I didn’t feel like it was worth the money and stress.
-So, we love that extracurricular activities are included in the school day here.
-It really helped her cool down during the heat.
+It was difficult for us counting down those long four weeks mostly because France was experiencing a canicule (insane record high heatwave) this year and it was so hot that school was cancelled due to the extreme temperatures.
+The French have a strange aversion to air-conditioning so when it’s hot, it is miserable.
+The good news is she had swimming class every Thursday at school which is wonderful.
+I used to race across town on Fridays after school for Liv’s 15 minute swimming lessons in Pasadena and most of that time she spent just waiting for her turn to swim.
+After five years of lessons, she wasn’t really making progress and I didn’t feel like it was worth the money and stress.
+So, we love that extracurricular activities are included in the school day here FOR FREE!
+It really helped her cool down during the heatwave.

 During the last week of school, Liv’s class put on two performances for the parents.
 The first was a music and choir recital which was adorable beyond words.
-Then they did a play in French and Olivia portrayed a funny duck.
+The older class sang “I’m Singing in the Rain” in English and I couldn’t help but giggle at their sweet accents.
+Liv’s class performed a play in French and Olivia portrayed a funny duck.
+We had no idea what the play was about but thoroughly enjoyed our duck’s antics.
 Antz made her costume using stuff around the house, bien sûr.
-He even painted her old Adidas yellow.
+He even painted her old Adidas yellow and felted a duck bill.

-Most French families have second homes in the countryside so most of Olivia’s school friends are away on vacation.
+Most French families have second homes in the countryside so most of Olivia’s school friends are away on vacation during the summer.
 It’s been helpful that we’ve had so many visitors from LA so she’s seen many of her old friends.
 She also spent the first two weeks of summer break in camp!
 It’s a daily camp at the local recreation center (centre des loisirs).
 Everyday they ventured out into the city for field trips, swimming and nature hikes.
 She loved it!

 It was a little hard for us to navigate the camp schedule because the website is in French and I couldn’t access my online account due to a glitch, so Liv had to translate for us the best she could.
 Our friend who works at her school helped us register her.
 It’s little things like this that sometimes can be frustrating.
 I need help setting up an online account so I can access the camp website yet there’s really no one to help me.
-So each day we didn’t find out what her schedule was until she came home and told us.
-Que sera, sera.
+I even went to the local Mairie (town hall) to get help to set up our account online but the woman told us she was new at the job and couldn’t help me.
+So everyday we didn’t find out what her schedule was until she came home and told us about it.
+I am still waiting to receive a bill in the mail for the camp a month later.
+Sigh, Que sera, sera.

 During the heatwave, Liv and I took the bus outside of Paris to go swimming.
 We arrived at noon but the attendant told us due to a “technical” issue the pool was temporarily closed.
 Such a bummer because it was burning hot and it took us over an hour to get there.
 Instead of going back home, we decided to go Pokemon Go hunting nearby and grabbed some sushi for lunch.